-A continuation of the increase in the region's debt burden from already very high levels, due to a failure to implement savings and/ or to a less supportive economic growth than currently expected, would weigh on the ratings.
+One or a combination of the following could result in downward pressure on the ratings: a downgrade of the Government of Belgium sovereign rating; a continuation of the increase in the region's debt burden from already very high levels, due to a failure to implement savings and/or to a less supportive economic growth than currently expected, would weigh on the ratings.
 A material increase in the region's interest burden and/ or a material weakening in its market access would also be credit negative.
-A downgrade of Belgium's sovereign bond rating would have negative implications for the Walloon Region as well.